CHTC/dask-chtc/docs/source/jupyter.rst

 .. py:currentmodule:: dask_chtc

-This pages assumes the Jupyter is available.
-For more details on connecting to Jupyter, see :ref:`forward ports over SSH <networking>`.
+This pages assumes that Jupyter is available.
+For more details on connecting to
+Jupyter, see :ref:`the guide on port forwarding <networking>`.
 This page will only detail how to start Jupyter.

 .. warning::